Diversity, equality and inclusion in organizations (2062) |

 This introductory course in organization studies provides insights into:

-2) policies and practices that can be implemented to affect these dynamics with the aim of fostering inclusion and equality
+- Policies and practices that can be implemented to affect these dynamics with the aim of fostering inclusion and equality

 Specific content:

-- 'Traditional' implemented diversity management practices and policies used by organizations to manage diversity, their underlying assumptions and the reasons for their effects.
+- 'Traditional' diversity management practices and policies used by organizations to manage diversity, their underlying assumptions and the reasons for their effects.

 - 'Alternative' practices to manage diversity, their underlying assumptions and the reasons for their effects.